Blessing of dimension in Bayesian inference on covariance matrices: Introduction

 \cite{fan2023latent} also pre-estimate latent factors, but in the context of regression with high-dimensional correlated covariates.
 In their approach, a first-stage principal components analysis is carried out for the high-dimensional covariates.
 The results are then used to obtain a modified covariate vector consisting of principal component scores and de-correlated versions of the original covariates.
 Using this new covariate vector in the second stage high-dimensional regression avoids multicollinearity.
 This focus, and the corresponding methodology, are substantially different from ours.
 A blessing of dimensionality phenomenon is also explored in \cite{li2018embracing}, where estimation of the covariance between a subset of the variables of interest is improved by incorporating auxiliary information from other variables.
+Their methodology, which focuses on optimizing a constrained weighted least-squares problem, is also considerably different from ours, although we demonstrate similar gains with FABLE in a real-world gene expression data application when estimating covariance submatrices of relevant subsets of genes.

-In Section \ref{sec:method}, we develop our FABLE methodology with the CC-FABLE modification and provide an approach to choose key hyperparameter values.
-In Section \ref{sec:theory}, we provide theoretical results on pseudo-posterior contraction rates and uncertainty quantification, leveraging on a blessing of dimensionality phenomenon.
-In Section \ref{sec:simulation}, we validate our approach with comparison to other state-of-the-art approaches from the viewpoint of estimation error, frequentist coverage, and computational runtime in different numerical experiments.
-In Section \ref{sec:application}, we present a relevant application of our approach to a large gene expression data set and highlight distinct advantages over competitors.
+In Section \ref{sec:method}, we develop our FABLE methodology and provide an approach to choose key hyperparameter values.
+In Section \ref{sec:theory}, we provide theoretical results on posterior contraction rates and UQ, leveraging a blessing of dimensionality phenomenon.
+In Section \ref{sec:simulation}, we validate our approach through comparison with other state-of-the-art approaches from the viewpoint of estimation error, frequentist coverage, and computational runtime in various numerical experiments.
+In Section \ref{sec:application}, we present a relevant application of our approach to a large gene expression dataset and highlight distinct advantages over competitors.
 In Section \ref{sec:discussion}, we provide a discussion on future research directions.